Richard Fuller (Conservative politician): Parliament

 Fuller was a member of the Business, Energy and Industrial Strategy Committee from 2015 to 2017 and rejoined the Committee following the 2019 general election.
-Fuller played a leading role in the inquiry into the sale and acquisition of BHS and later proposed the first successful motion in the House of Commons to recommend the removal of a knighthood.
+Fuller played a leading role in the inquiry into the sale and acquisition of BHS and later proposed the first successful motion in the House of Commons to recommend the removal of a knighthood from former BHS owner Sir Philip Green.

 Fuller campaigned against the use of detention for immigration purposes achieving restrictions on the detention of pregnant women and co-authoring the 2015 report, "The Use of Immigration Detention in the UK" by the All Party Parliamentary Group on Migration.

 Fuller was one of 158 MPs who supported Brexit ahead of the 2016 EU Referendum.

 Fuller was appointed Economic Secretary to the Treasury by outgoing Prime Minister Boris Johnson, following the resignation of John Glen during the July 2022 United Kingdom government crisis.
-He left this position following Prime Minister Rishi Sunak’s first Cabinet reshuffle.
+He left this position following Prime Minister Rishi Sunak's first Cabinet reshuffle.
 He was replaced by Andrew Griffith MP.

+In 2023, he was reselected for the new North Bedfordshire constituency.
+Fuller was re-elected with a decreased majority of 5,414 votes.

+Following the Conservative defeat in the 2024 General Election, and the subsequent resignation of Richard Holden, Fuller was appointed by Rishi Sunak to serve as interim Chairman of the Conservative Party for the remainder of his leadership.